 Example Use case:

-Customer posts a comment on the company's Facebook Social Media page.
+The customer posts a comment on the company's Facebook Social Media page.

 The same level of configurations are done in Unified Admin, for this scenario as done for Push-based Routing, except for the following differences: